benlk/kowloon-manifesto/index.md

 : Parking garages are lazy solutions to the problem of cars.
 Build jobs and housing and stores colocated in the same building, so people don't need to own a car.[^8]

 There are alternatives to cars
 : Walking.
 Scooters.
 Bicycles.
 Unicycles.
 Electric bicycles.[^10] Mopeds.
 Taxi.
 Bus.
 Tram.
 Metro.
 Train.
 Aeroplane.
-If you build alternatives to cars, you induce demand for alternatives to cars, and people will use these alternatives.
+If you build alternatives to cars, you induce demand for alternatives to cars, and people will use these alternatives.[^13]

 Just ban cars
-: Banning cars will make your main streets much nicer, and will cause no problems.[^9] People prefer to live in car-free cities, anyways.[^12] And once you've started considering banning cars, you can think about the impacts of cars on society.[
+: Banning cars will make your main streets much nicer, and will cause no problems.[^9] People prefer to live in car-free cities, anyways.[^12] And once you've started considering banning cars, you can think about the impacts of cars on society.[^15]

 Build more housing so it costs less
-: It's basic economics: When supply increases and demand remains the same, the price declines until demand rises to meet it.
+: It's basic economics: When supply increases and demand remains the same, the price declines until demand rises to meet it.[^14]

 Land values go up when you build dense
 : A half-acre lot with a four-bedroom house on it can be rented out as one dwelling unit.
 A half-acre lot with ten stories of four-bedroom houses on it can be rented out as ten dwelling units, in total earning more in rent than the one-bedroom house.